JuliusTechCo/JuliusGraph/FAQ.md

 ### Development Environment
 1. What IDE does Julius support?

-    Since RuleDSL is just regular code, developers are free to their preferred IDEs.
+    Since RuleDSL is just regular code, developers are free to user their preferred IDEs.
 Jupyter lab/notebook and VScode are the most popular choices when working with Julius Graph Engine.

 2. How do I debug a large computational DAG?